-Linda Adler-Kassner teaches Writing 2 ("Academic Writing," aka first-year composition), courses associated with public engagement and public discourse, and graduate courses in composition theory and pedagogy.
-She also works with faculty across the campus (and around the country) on research-based teaching, learning, and assessment.
+I teach Writing 2 ("Academic Writing," aka first-year composition), courses associated with public engagement and public discourse, and graduate courses in composition theory and pedagogy.
+I also work with faculty and TAs across the campus (and around the country) on research-based teaching, learning, and assessment.

 Katie Baillargeon teaches a range of academic writing courses, from lower-division Writing 1, 2, ACE, and 50, to upper-division 109s like Writing in the Humanities and Writing in the Social Sciences.
 She also teaches 107L—Legal Writing—in the professional writing series.
 Each summer, she runs UCSB's Dissertation Write-in for graduate students across the campus.
 Her research interests include how these dissertation boot camps aid student writers, food writing, and 17th-century French opera.